day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-- createshow_portafolio()function，It is also creating a newBacktestingEngineObjects，IncomingDataFrameCalculation of statistical indicators such as the Sharpe ratio, etc.，And drawing。So the function can not only display a single strategy backtesting results，Also can show portfolio backtesting results。
+-  create show_portafolio() function ， it is also creating a new BacktestingEngine objects ， incoming DataFrame calculation of statistical indicators such as the sharpe ratio, etc. ， and drawing .  so the function can not only display a single strategy backtesting results ， also can show portfolio backtesting results .
 ```
 def show_portafolio(df):
     engine = BacktestingEngine()